certbot/certbot/README.rst

   user@www:~$ sudo letsencrypt -d www.example.org auth

-and if you have a compatbile web server (Apache), Let's Encrypt can not only get a new certificate, but also deploy it and configure your server automatically!::
+and if you have a compatbile web server (Apache or Nginx), Let's Encrypt can not only get a new certificate, but also deploy it and configure your server automatically!::